Circle patterns with obtuse exterior intersection angles: Existence

-To prove Theorem \ref{T-1-3}, a natural strategy is to follow Thurston \cite{Thurston}.
-However, for those three-circle configurations with obtuse exterior intersection angles, the result analogous to Lemma \ref{L-2-2} does not always hold.
-Thus such an idea may not work.
-In order to overcome the difficulty, we will make use of the topological degree theory.
-As a comparison, this method has the advantage of being independent on rigidity.
+To prove Theorem \ref{T-1-2}, a natural strategy is to follow Thurston \cite{Thurston}.
+Unfortunately, for three-circle configurations with obtuse exterior intersection angles, the result similar to Lemma \ref{L-2-2} may not hold (see Remark \ref{R-4-2}).
+Part of his method does not work.
+In order to overcome the difficulty, we will employ the topological degree theory.
+As a comparison, this approach has the advantage of being independent on rigidity.